Kapaya/px21/paper.md

 The system provides live feedback as Jen hovers, demonstrating the **live programming** principle.
 The workflow steps are shown in @fig:creating:

 - The selected row of data is annotated in the page with a border, to indicate that she will be demonstrating values from within that row (Part 3).
-- The selected column of data is highlighted in the page with a green background, to show how the system has generalized her demonstration across all the rows in the data (Part 3 and 4).
+- The selected column of data is highlighted in the page with a green background, to show how the system has generalized her demonstration across all the rows in the data (Part 4).
 - A table view appears at the bottom of the screen, and displays how the values will appear in the data table (Part 5).

 Jen tries hovering over several other elements in the page, taking advantage of the live feedback environment to decide what data would be useful.
 After considering several options, she decides to save the date field in the first column of the table, and commits the action by clicking.